How To File A Report

 Remember: Filing a false police report is a crime (Florida Statute 837.05)

-We currently do not have an online reporting system.
-Please call our main line at (386) 671-5100 to file a report.
+Please call our main line at (386) 671-5100 to file a report or use our online reporting system.

 If you have an emergency, please call 9-1-1.